-Audio examples for all algorithms with detailed annotations can be found at https://auphonic.com/audio_examples.
+Audio examples for all algorithms with detailed annotations can be found at:

-The Auphonic Adaptive Leveler corrects level differences between speakers, between music and speech and applies dynamic range compression to achieve a balanced overall loudness.
-In contrast to our Global Loudness Normalization Algorithms, which correct loudness differences between files, the Adaptive Leveler corrects loudness differences between segments in one file.
+The Auphonic Adaptive Leveler corrects level differences between several speakers, or between music and speech and applies dynamic range compression to achieve a balanced overall loudness.
+In contrast to our Global Loudness Normalization Algorithms, which correct loudness differences between files, the Adaptive Leveler corrects loudness differences between segments within one file.

-The algorithm was trained with over three years of audio files from our web service and keeps learning and adapting to new data every day!
+The algorithm was trained with over five years of audio files from our Auphonic Web Service and keeps learning and adapting to new data every day!

-We analyze an audio signal to classify speech, music and background segments and process them individually:
+We analyze an audio signal to classify speech, music and background segments and process them individually by:

-- Quiet speakers are amplified in speech segments to achieve equal levels between speakers.
+Amplifying quiet speakers in speech segments to achieve equal levels between speakers.

-- Music segments are processed with care: the overall loudness will be comparable to speech, but we won’t change the natural dynamics of your music as much as in speech segments.
+Carefully processing music segments so that the overall loudness will be comparable to speech, but without changing the natural dynamics of music as much as in speech segments.

-- Compressors and limiters are applied automatically to get a balanced, final mix (see also Loudness Normalization and Compression).
+Automatically applying compressors and limiters to get a balanced, final mix (see also Loudness Normalization and Compression).

-Our Adaptive Leveler is most suitable for programs, where dialogs/speech is the most prominent content: podcasts, radio, broadcast, lecture and conference recordings, film and videos, screencasts etc.
+Our Adaptive Leveler is most suitable for programs where dialog or speech is the most prominent content: podcasts, radio, broadcast, lecture and conference recordings, film and videos, screencasts etc.

 Listen to Adaptive Leveler Audio Examples:

-Our Global Loudness Normalization Algorithms calculate the loudness of your audio and apply a constant gain to reach a defined target level in LUFS, so that multiple processed files have the same average loudness.
+Our Loudness Normalization Algorithms calculate the loudness of your audio and apply a constant gain to reach a defined target level in LUFS (Loudness Units relative to Full Scale), so that multiple processed files have the same average loudness.